andre505/NotificationManagementService/README.md

   - MessageType of 1 represents an sms messsage.

 ### Constraints
-  - To run this solution locally, replace the current appsettings.json file with with the appsettings.json file provided in the email as Secret Keys from both the SMS and Email providers have been removed for security.
+  - To run this solution locally, replace the current appsettings.json file with with the appsettings.json file provided in the email as secret keys for both the SMS and Email providers have been removed for security.